Pour leaders créatifs

 05

 How many do you recognize?
-The diagnosis only takes 5 minutes.
+The diagnosis takes 5 minutes.

 Two types of talent.
 Only one sets you free.